Kotaimen/awscfncli/README.md

         HashKeyElementName:     id
 ```

-In many cases, you want to deploy your stacks with only parameters changing.
+In many cases, you may want to deploy stacks with a few parameters changes only.
 So to
-reuse your stack config and save your time of typing, here comes the *config inheritance*.
+reuse stack configs and save your time of typing, you can use *config inheritance*.
 You can predefine a named template of stack config in the *Blueprints* section
 and extends it in your stages.
 Take the above config file as an example, by using Blueprints it
 could be rewritten in the following way: